Biden hits Russia with sanctions, shifts troops to Germany

 Officials in Europe have noted that the loss of SWIFT access by Russia could be a drag on the broader global economy.
 Russia has also equated a SWIFT ban to a declaration of war.
 And because the system cements the importance of the U.S. dollar in global finance, outright bans also carry the risk of pushing countries to use alternatives through the Chinese government or blockchain-based technologies.

 The sanctions include targeting Russia’s two largest banks, Sberbank and VTB Bank.
-The U.S. Treasury Department says the sanctions overall “target nearly 80 percent of all banking assets in Russia and will have a deep and long-lasting effect on the Russian economy and financial system.”
+The U.S. Treasury Department says the sanctions overall “target nearly 80% of all banking assets in Russia and will have a deep and long-lasting effect on the Russian economy and financial system.”

 Biden said the export control measures he ordered would “impose severe cost on the Russian economy, both immediately and over time.”
 The measures will restrict Russia access to semiconductors, computers, telecommunications, information security equipment, lasers and sensors.

-The expulsion was unrelated to the invasion and is part of a long-running dispute between Washington and Moscow over embassy staffing.
-However, it comes as tensions between the two capitals have hit a post-Cold War high.
+The expulsion was unrelated to the invasion and is part of a long-running dispute between Washington and Moscow over embassy staffing, the official said.

-The official said the State Department had informed the Russian Embassy on Wednesday that it was expelling Minister Counselor Sergey Trepelkov, who is currently the No. 2 at the mission under Ambassador Anatoly Antonov.
-Russia expelled U.S. Deputy Chief of Mission Bart Gorman from Moscow in mid-February.

 —-